-Dallas Children's Advocacy Center (DCAC) coordinates the investigation and prosecution of the most severe cases of child abuse in Dallas County.
-Last year, DCAC served over 5,000 children (and their non-offending family members) who were sexually abused, severely physically abused, or who had witnessed a violent crime.
+Dallas Children’s Advocacy Center coordinates the investigation, prosecution, and healing services for the most severe cases of child abuse in Dallas County – those that rise to the level of a criminal offense.
+Each year, DCAC serves over 7,300 children (and their non-offending family members) who were sexually abused, severely physically abused, or who had witnessed a violent crime.
 Our average client is a 9-year-old girl, sexually abused by someone she knows and trusts.

-After a child is referred to DCAC by law enforcement or CPS, a DCAC forensic interviewer listens to the child’s story and asks non-leading, developmentally-appropriate questions as the child talks about the trauma he/she has experienced.
-Law enforcement and CPS professionals observe the interview from a separate room.
-This reduces trauma for the child and provides a stronger foundation if the case goes to court.
+After a child is referred to DCAC by law enforcement or CPS, a DCAC forensic interviewer listens to the child’s story by asking non-leading, developmentally appropriate questions as the child talks about the trauma he/she has experienced.
+The interview is video recorded while law enforcement and CPS professionals observe it from a separate room.
+The forensic interview reduces trauma for the child and provides a stronger foundation if the case goes to court.

 Children who have been victimized and receive therapy are less likely to:

 - Abuse drugs or alcohol

 - Grow up to become victims of domestic violence

 - Become involved in some sort of criminal activity

 - Suffer from depression, anxiety disorders, or post-traumatic stress disorder